udhayakumarth/resources/README.md

 - Load Balancers
 - HTTP/3 and QUIC - QUIC protocol for faster web connections
 - Authentication and Authorization - Basic Authentication, Bearer Tokens, OAuth, HTTP Authentication headers (Authorization, WWW-Authenticate)

+How DI and IoC Work Together in Spring Boot:
+Spring Context Initialization: When Spring Boot starts, it initializes the ApplicationContext (IoC container), scanning the classpath for annotated beans (e.g., @Service, @Component, etc.).

+Bean Creation: The ApplicationContext creates instances of all beans it finds during its scan.
+For example, it creates instances of Engine, CarService, etc., and manages their lifecycles.

+Dependency Injection: When a bean, like CarService, needs a dependency, such as Engine, Spring will inject the Engine instance into the CarService bean.
+This can happen through constructor injection, setter injection, or field injection.

+Bean Usage: After all the beans are created and dependencies injected, Spring makes them available for use.
+For instance, when the CarService is used in your application, it will automatically have its dependencies (like Engine) injected and be ready to perform its tasks.